crystallabs/virtualtime/README.md

 1. Implement a complete task tracking program using Crystime
 1. Write support for exporting items into other calendar apps
 1. Proc in VT values should be able to accept all value types that a VT field can accept

+# Other Projects

+List of interesting or similar projects in no particular order:

+- https://dianne.skoll.ca/projects/remind/ - a sophisticated calendar and alarm program